marinavert/flaskbook/apps/minimalapp/README.md

   request.form.get(key): Get a value from the form data. request.cookies.get(key): Get a value from the cookies.

-## Make a from and send it by email
+## Make a form and send it by email

 We want a page to answer the form (username, email, content of inquiry).
 A PRG (POST/REDIRECT/GET) pattern is used.